 Tackling the gender disparity in engineering

 When it comes to STEM-related fields (science, technology, engineering and mathematics), women are often under-represented.
-According to UNESCO, only 28% of the world’s researchers are female, and only 8% of students choosing engineering, manufacturing and construction courses across the globe are women.
+It is estimated that about 20% of students choosing engineering, manufacturing and construction courses across the globe are women.

 At Sulzer, we are committed to supporting an inclusive workplace for all.
 As part of our measures to tackle the gender disparity in science and engineering, in 2019, we launched the “Sulzer Scholarship for Women in Science and Engineering”.